sabeeh125/Restcomm-apps/restcomm-apps/dialogflow/README.md

 `php artisan generate:token`

  #### Testing The Setup
- to test the API, use any REST client to make a POST request to the end point `/{AGENT_NAME}` for example:
+ To test the API, use any REST client to make a POST request to the end point `/{AGENT_NAME}` for example:
  `/coffee` for Coffee Agent.
  `/banking` for Banking Agent.

  with the headers:

  `authorization: Bearer YOUR_GENERATED_TOKEN_HERE`